-This worksheet deals with travel and transport idioms.
+This lesson plan deals with travel and transport idioms.
 Students get a lot of exercises to discover their meanings and practise them in writing as well as speaking.
 The worksheet can supplement our lesson plans on travelling which you can find here and here.

 FROM THE LITERAL TO FIGURATIVE MEANING

 First, students have to complete one exercise on vocabulary related to roads and travelling, however, they focus on the literal meanings of given words and phrases.
 Then, they have to analyse a picture and try to guess what the idiomatic meaning of the given phrase is.
 Then, they need to also think of an example of being at a crossroads.
 Next, students move to idiomatic expressions, read the sentences and decide whether they are true or false.
 If false, students have to explain what the underlined expressions actually mean.
 Moreover, students work in pairs and discuss some situations which include the idioms with their partners.

 Students start with completing given idioms with different means of transport such as train, boat, car, etc. Of course, they also have meanings of these idioms.
 The list of idioms in that task includes, e.g. be in the same boat, a sinking ship, be on the gravy train, etc. To put them in practice, students finish some dialogues using the idioms and their own ideas.

 The last part of this travel and transport idioms worksheet will help students to practise and remember all idioms from the worksheet.
 Students work in pairs and choose a card from a stack of cards.
 Each card has one word on it.
 They have to improvise a short dialogue using any idiom they remember with that word.
 The optional version of this task could be a Pictionary style game where students have to try and draw the idiomatic expression and the other classmates guess the idiom (thanks Audrey for the suggestion!).